HJCD-IK: GPU-Accelerated Inverse Kinematics through Batched Hybrid Jacobian Coordinate Descent: Results

-All results were collected using a workstation with an Intel Core i7-14700HX CPU (20 core, 2.1 GHz base), an NVIDIA GeForce RTX 4060 (Laptop), Windows 11 (WSL - Ubuntu 24.04), and CUDA 12.5.
-We sample joint configurations from a Halton Sequence to obtain 100 feasible target poses.
-We compare timing results across batch sizes using two robot models with 7-DoF: Franka Panda and Fetch arm.
-We also expand the configuration space to increase redundancy of the Franka Panda robot by adding replicated revolute joints and links to test the system scalability of our approach.
+\subsection{Batch-Size Scalability}

-\subsection{Batch-size Scalability}
+We first present a scalability study computing open-world (\cref{tab:ik_batch_panda_fetch}) and collision-free (\cref{fig:meta_colfree},~\cref{tab:ik_colfree_box}) motions with sample batch sizes of $B\in \{1, 10, 100, 1000, 2000\}$.
+Across both robots and scenarios, HJCD-IK benefits from increased batch size, yielding rapid error reductions with only modest per-target latency increases.
+This results in our approach (shown in orange) outperforming state-of-the-art baselines in terms of latency across all batch sizes, while also generally surpassing all baselines in accuracy, remaining on or near the accuracy-latency Pareto frontier.

-We first demonstrate the power of our approach through a scalability study using the 7-DoF Panda and Fetch robot arms across batch sizes of $M\in \{1, 10, 100, 1000, 2000\}$ as shown in~\cref{fig:benchmark} and~\cref{tab:ik_batch_panda_fetch}.
-Across both robots, HJCD-IK benefits from increased batch size, yielding rapid error reductions with only modest per-target latency increases.
-On Panda, position/orientation error drops from $2.07 \times 10^{-2}$mm/$1.66\times 10^{-3}$ at $B=1$ to $9.21\times 10^{-6}$mm/$7.99\times 10^{-8}$rad at $B=2000$ demonstrating reductions by $\sim 2.2 \times 10^3$x and $\sim2.1 \times 10^4$x across position and orientation error, resulting in order-of-magnitude combined error improvements over baselines at larger batch sizes.
-Fetch showcases a smaller but similar trend in improvement as batch size increases of $\sim 5$x and $\sim 1.7$x, again surpassing the state of the art at larger batch sizes.
-HJCD-IK also occurs minimal latency penalties by increasing batch size.
-On the Panda Arm as $B = 1 \rightarrow2000$, solve time increases from 5.18ms to 8.58ms and on the Fetch Arm, solve time increases from 4.70ms to 8.72ms.
-This results in order of magnitude speedups over IKFLow, and more than 1.5x speedups over PyROki and cuRobo at larger batch sizes.
-Overall, we find that across all batch sizes, our approach (shown in orange), is able to outperform state-of-the-art baselines in terms of latency, while also generally surpassing all baselines in accuracy, remaining on or near the accuracy-latency Pareto frontier.
+In open-world benchmarks, increasing batch size reduces Panda position and orientation errors by three to four orders of magnitude, respectively, with Fetch showing even greater improvements.
+Crucially, HJCD-IK incurs minimal latency penalties with solve times increasing only slightly (4.04ms to 4.37ms for Panda; 2.59ms to 2.73ms for Fetch), yielding order-of-magnitude speedups over IKFlow and ${>3.1}$x over PyRoki and cuRobo.
+Collision-free benchmarks on Panda follow this trend, with error reductions of five to six orders of magnitude and latency varying only from 4.19ms to 5.44ms, with order-of-magnitude speedups over PyRoki and cuRobo.
+Overall, once batch size is 100 or grater, HJCD-IK is the fastest and most accurate solver, and achieves 100\% success rate on the challenging \emph{box\_panda} task.